About Us

 Kennedy Froese

 Kennedy is the part-time associate pastor here at Sterling.
 She grew up in rural Manitoba attending Elm Creek Mennonite Brethren where she was affirmed in her gifting and passion for church ministry.
 Post-graduation, she went to His Hill Bible School in Texas where she developed a love for studying and reading scripture.
-She is currently studying theology at Canadian Mennonite University.
+She has recently graduated with a Bachelor of Arts in Theology at Canadian Mennonite University.
 Kennedy is an extrovert who fills her time with people, but she also enjoys reading, gardening, and listening to as many podcasts as possible.
 You can email Kennedy at kennedy@sterlingmennonite.ca.

 Administrative Assistant